gemini-testing/gemini/CONTRIBUTING.md

 Follow [Github guide](https://help.github.com/articles/creating-a-pull-request) to fork a repo and create a pull request.

-Generally, bug fixes should go to the [`stable`](https://github.com/gemini-testing/gemini/tree/stable) branch and new features should go to [`master`](https://github.com/gemini-testing/gemini/tree/master).
+All bug fixes and new features should go to the [`master`](https://github.com/gemini-testing/gemini/tree/master) branch.

 ## Commit messages